Azure/aml-deploy/README.md

 # GitHub Action for deploying Machine Learning Models to Azure

+## Deprecation notice

+This Action is deprecated.
+Instead, consider using the [CLI (v2)](https://docs.microsoft.com/azure/machine-learning/how-to-configure-cli) to manage and interact with Azure Machine Learning endpoints and deployments in GitHub Actions.

+**Important:** The CLI (v2) is not recommended for production use while in preview.

 ## Usage

 The Deploy Machine Learning Models to Azure action will deploy your model on [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/) using GitHub Actions.